DemocracyOS/democracyos/docs/develop/index.md

 ### Client Side

-This applies to `/lib/site` only because we are currently migrating the other bundles to react, if you are working with parts in admin or settings check for the [DEPRECATED] section below.
+This applies to `/lib/site` only because we are currently migrating the other bundles to React, if you are working on `lib/admin` or `lib/settings` check for the [DEPRECATED](#DEPRECATED) section below.

 For client side routing, we use [react-router 2.6.1](https://reacttraining.com/react-router/), a client-side router that integrates with react's composability.